JCot/TheSoftwareProject/README.md

 There is no way to interact with the program while it is running.
 However there are constraints you can change to affect how it runs.
 The constraints are as follows:

 int day = 5400; //time it takes to simulate a day in milliseconds
-	                                     //(must represent a 9 hour work day at a minimum) int minute = 10; //time it takes to simulate a minute in milliseconds int numTeams = 3; //Number of teams int numDevsPerTeam = 4; //Number of Devs per team (including leads)
+                     //(must represent a 9 hour work day at a minim int minute = 10; //time it takes to simulate a minute in milliseconds int numTeams = 3; //Number of teams int numDevsPerTeam = 4; //Number of Devs per team (including leads)